goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 5. Knowing that Lot 3 failed the Suspension Coil Variance Test and also has statistical differences in its PSI, I would suggest that AutosRUs stop production on Lot 3 and ensure safety testing is done prior to releasing any Lot 3 vehicles for sale to consumers.

-## Deliverable Four: Study Design for MechaCar vs Competition
+## Deliverable 4: Study Design for MechaCar vs Competition

 There are a few tests I would recommend: